Pucky-Coockie/laravel-11-for-beginners/README.md

 # laravel 11 for beginner the miracle of laravel
-# the author is Taylot Atwell
+# the author is Taylor Otwell